dindinet/kaldi-hugo-cms/site/content/benefits/_index.md

 title: Thai Yoga Massage Benefits
 image: /img/warmsmear-cobra-removed-cropped.jpg
 intro: >
+  Today, Thai Yoga Massage is practiced around the world and is known for its many health benefits.
+It only requires the human touch of your practitioner and a willingness to put your trust in their skill and knowledge.

-  Overall, Thai Yoga Massage is a holistic therapy that can benefit the body, mind, and spirit by promoting relaxation, reducing stress, and improving overall wellness.
+  Thai Yoga Massage is ideal for everyone.
+The treatments are customized for each individual according to their body type, age and specific needs resulting in a therapeutic experience that can benefit the body, the mind and the spirit.

 benefits:
   - heading: Improved flexibility and range of motion
     imageUrl: /img/improved-flexibility.jpg